Freedom of information laws by country: Finland

 In Finland, the Laki yleisten asiakirjain julkisuudesta 9.2.1951/83 (Act on the Openness of Public Documents of 1951) established the openness of all records and documents in the possession of officials of the state, municipalities, and registered religious communities.
 Exceptions to the basic principle could only be made by law, or by an executive order for specific enumerated reasons such as national security.
 The openness of unsigned draft documents was not mandated, but up to the consideration of the public official.
 This weakness of the law was removed when the law was revised in the 1990s.
 The revised law, the Laki viranomaisten toiminnan julkisuudesta 21.5.1999/621 (Act on the Openness of Government Activities of 1999), called in short "Publicity Act" (Julkisuuslaki) also extended the principle of openness to corporations that perform legally mandated public duties, such as pension funds and public utilities, and to computer documents.
+Section 12 of the Finnish Constitution enshrines the right of access to information, with everyone having the right to access public documents and recordings, except in instances where the access to information is subject to specific restriction in accordance with an Act of Parliament.

 The Publicity Act establishes a process by which any person may access any record in possession of an authority.
 The person may ask the authority for the document in person or in writing.
 When making the request, the requester needs to specify the document so that it can be identified.
 However, the authority is liable to assist the person with its document registers and indices in this task.
 After receiving the request, the authority has two weeks to give the document.
 If the decision is negative, and document is withheld, the requester may appeal to the administrative court.
 The document may be given orally, for reading and copying in the authority's premises or as an electronic or paper copy, as requested by the person.
 However, the copying may be declined if it would be unfeasible because of the large number of documents or otherwise technically difficult.
 There are also a number of limitations on the release of electronic documents designed for the protection of the individual privacy.

 The reasons for withholding a document are listed in the article 24 of the Act.
 They may be grouped to three categories: automatic non-openness, conditional non openness or conditional openness.
 The documents where automatic non-openness is prescribed remain withheld in all cases.
 In the case of conditional non-openness, the reasonability of the non-openness is reviewed case-by-case by the authority and, if appeals are made, by the court.
 In the third category, openness is a rule, and the reason for non-openness needs to be established by the authority.